-Applicants are required to complete each of the sections below to be able to submit an online application.
+Applicants are required to complete each of the following sections to be able to submit an online application.

 - a.
 Eligibility Screening.
 If an individual does not pass the initial screening portion of the online application, they will not be able to continue with the application.
 Please refer to Eligibility Requirements for further details. - b.
 General Information.
 Answers to this section pertain to the applicant's name, Social Security number, mailing and email addresses, and other contact information. - c.
 Degree Information.
 Answers to this section should pertain only to the degree or certificate program for which applicants are applying for a National Health Service Corps Scholarship Program award. - d.
 Background Information.
 Answers to this section pertain to the educational background, individual and family background, and emergency contact information. - e.
 Letters of Recommendation.
 Applicants are required to submit two letters of recommendation, one academic and one non-academic.
-All recommendations must be completed online through the Bureau of Health Workforce Customer Service Portal.
+All recommendations must be completed online through the My BHW Account.